-Type of Service Level Consumer Oriented Description This service level is a measure of the speed of Centralines' response to unplanned interruptions that do occur.
+Type of Service Level Consumer Oriented Service Level ei Description This service level is a measure of the speed of Centralines' response to unplanned interruptions that do occur.
 The service level considers the number of outages that exceed a certain duration threshold per annum.
+It forms part of the KPI framework within Centralines' Use of System Agreements with electricity retailers.
 The targets for this service level distinguish between different groups of Centralines' customers based upon their proximity to urban areas.
-The zones are shown in Figure 3-9. trans tr Figure 3-9: Service Level Zones This service level forms part of the KPI framework within Centralines' Use of System Agreements with electricity retailers.
-Justification for targets In general, Centralines expects that restoration of supply from interruptions originating within urban areas will occur more quickly than for interruptions originating in rural or remote rural areas.
+The zones are shown in Figure 3-9.
+Napler Hastings Howards Frames Fra Figure 3-9: Service Level Zones Justification for targets In general, Centralines expects that restoration of supply from interruptions originating within urban areas will occur more quickly than for interruptions originating in rural or remote rural areas.
 This is predominately due to the fact that in urban areas the network has greater interconnectivity, meaning that either remote control or manual switching can restore supply prior to repair.
 Other contributing factors include proximity to the Centralines' depot for attending fault personnel, and ease of fault location.
-Targeted values themselves were selected through a combination of negotiation with retailers, historical performance and understanding of the capability of the network, and views expressed by consumers of different types through Customer Satisfaction Surveys.
+Targeted values themselves were selected through a combination of: negotiation with retailers historical performance and understanding of the capability of the network, and views expressed by consumers of different types through Customer Satisfaction Surveys.